-For the second year in a row, the United States Olympic Committee has selected the OKC Boathouse Foundation’s National High Performance Center to host tryouts for The Next Olympic Hopeful.
-The tryout in Oklahoma City will be held Saturday, April 6, from 1 to 4p in the Devon Boathouse.
+For the second year in a row, the United States Olympic Committee selected the OKC Boathouse Foundation’s National High Performance Center to host tryouts for The Next Olympic Hopeful.
+The tryout in Oklahoma City was held Saturday, April 6 in the Devon Boathouse.

 The Next Olympic Hopeful is a talent-identification program designed to identify potential Olympians from both traditional and non-traditional sports, in an effort to increase and enhance the pipeline of world-class athletes pursing Olympic sport.

 “The program has already made an immediate impact, with several previous Next Olympic Hopeful participants – Josh Williamson (bobsled), Sylvia Hoffman (bobsled) and Jessica Davis (bobsled) – earning medals in international competitions, including a World Championship medal by Davis,” said Scott Riewald, USOC senior director of high performance.